Div7195/Company-Mangement-System/README.md

-# Employees' And Customer Data Management in JAVA
+# Company Management System in JAVA
 The Project was developed to update and add to the personnel data of a corporation for the ADMIN side.
 The Project also attempts to preserve the data and records of the softwares that the clients have acquired.